gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 Now, this approach works but is kind of cumbersome (as noted by the readers), because threads interact in surprising ways with signals (yay, another thing to watch out for!) so we may have to set up signal masks to block/ignore some, and we must take care of not introducing data-races due to the global variables.

-Unless the problem is embarassingly parallel and the threads share nothing (e.g.: dividing an array into pieces and each thread gets its own piece to work on), I am reminded of the adage: "You had two problems.
+Unless the problem is embarrassingly parallel and the threads share nothing (e.g.: dividing an array into pieces and each thread gets its own piece to work on), I am reminded of the adage: "You had two problems.
 You reach out for X. You now have 3 problems".
 And threads are often the X.

 Still, it's a useful tool in the toolbox.

 ## Ninth approach: Active polling.

 That's looping in user code with micro-sleeping to actively poll on the child status in a non-blocking way, for example using `wait(..., WNOHANG)`.
-Unless you have a very bizzare use case and you know what you are doing, please do not do this.
+Unless you have a very bizarre use case and you know what you are doing, please do not do this.
 This is unnecessary, bad for power consumption, and all we achieve is noticing late that the child ended.
 This approach is just here for completeness.

 ## Conclusion